 Rich’s Furniture Store was at 34th and Peoria and was a favorite place to add to your home furnishings.

 The Brookside Broadcast Center (now KJRH-TV) is another example of Streamline style of Art Deco architecture.
 This was designed by Koberling and Brandenbourg in 1956.

 During the heyday of the 1950′s, Brookside became a place for high school students to gather with friends.
 This lead to the “Restless Ribbon” where cars packed with students cruised up and down Peoria, especially through Pennington’s Drive-In.
 Besides seeing friends, Pennington’s was famous for its fried shrimp, French fries and black bottomed pie.

 Your Brookside Story

 We are interested in acquiring additional historic information about Brookside.
-If you have stories, photographs, or other memorabilia you’d like to share with us, please email firstname.lastname@example.org to let us know.
+If you have stories, photographs, or other memorabilia you’d like to share with us, please email us firstname.lastname@example.org or tag us @bnatulsa in your social media.